 You attempt to charm one creature you can see within range.
-When preparing this spell, you can choose to be able to charm your creature type, beasts, or one creature type your class can bind (see binding under spellcasting).
+When preparing this spell, you can choose to preapare the spell to charm your creature type, beasts, or any one creature type your class can bind (see binding under spellcasting).

-It must make a Spirit saving throw, and does so with advantage if you or your companions are fighting it.
+The target must make a Spirit saving throw, and does so with advantage if you or your companions are fighting it.
 If it fails it is charmed by you until the spell ends or until you or your companions do something harmful to it.
 The charmed creature regards you as a friendly acquaintance.
 When the spell ends it knows it has been charmed.
 This only affects the creature type specified by the spell (a Charm Undead cannot also charm a humanoid).

 Heightened.
 When cast as a spell of 2nd level or higher, you can target one additional creature for each spell level above 1st.
 They must be within 30 ft. of each other when you target them.
 You can instead choose to target one additional creature type to the charm spell instead (Charm Person at level 2 can be Charm Person and Elementals).